peckhams/nextgen_basin_repo/README.md

 (National Ecological Observatory Network).
 Yet others, usually subsets of the federal agency collections, have been created to support other modeling objectives (e.g., MOPEX and CAMELS).
 Sometimes a federal agency creates a new collection to supersede an existing collection.
-Several of these collections are briefly summarized in the next section.
+Several of these collections are briefly summarized in a separate section below.
 As might be expected, each of these data collections provide a different set of basin attributes, usually in the form of CSV or TSV files (comma or tab separated values), and sometimes also with ESRI shapefiles for all the basins in the collection.